SolarKnightsRacing/1_solaris/ADL/0006-Part-Versioning-Schema.md

 ## Context and Problem Statement

-We must standardize part versioning in order to prevent
+We must standardize part versioning in order to prevent breaking assemblies.

 ## Decision Drivers

-* Ease of creation: Creating new part numbers, or typing out a part number in general, should be easy and quick.
+* Ease of creation: Creating new version numbers should be easy and quick.
-* Readability: One should be able to tell what part it is refrencing.
+* Readability: One should be able to gether usable information from a version number.
-* Uniqueness: Each part number should be unique from any other part that will be created withing the club.
+* Uniqueness: Each version number should be unique.
+* Chronological: The version numbers should be in chronological order when sorted alphabetacally.

 ## Considered Options